pylint-dev/pylint/doc/user_guide/installation/command_line_installation.rst

 Python 3.5 is past end of life (EOL).

-We do not guarantee that ``py-version`` will work for all EOL python interpreters indefinitely, (for anything before python 3.5, it's probably not).
-If a newer version does not work for you, the best available pylint might be an old version that works with your old interpreter but without the bug fixes and feature of later versions.
+We do not guarantee that ``py-version`` will work for all EOL python interpreters indefinitely, (for anything before python 3.5, it probably won't).
+If a newer version does not work for you, the best available pylint might be an old version that works with your old interpreter but without the bug fixes and features of later versions.

 .. note::
     You can also use ``conda`` or your system package manager on debian based OS.